ttalisonsilva/global_city/README.md

-# Global City Populations - Population of the World's Largest Cities
+# Global City Populations.
+Population of the World's Largest Cities

 This repository contains a Python script that displays and analyzes the population data of the world's largest cities.